TunahanIbis/Kodluyoruz-JavaScript-Course/Worksheet 1/README.md

 * It returns "<b>You Pass</b>" if the letter grade is not calculated as FF.

-* If the student is passing the lecture, the output text gets printed in green.
+* In this condition, the output text gets printed in green.

 ![PassTest](https://github.com/user-attachments/assets/d1841193-8dfa-49f2-aa98-43cde8d9964f)